nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #1.md

 WHERE rank.rank = 1
 ```

-7. Which item was purchased just before the customer became a member?
+**7. Which item was purchased just before the customer became a member?**

 ```sql
 SELECT rank.customer_id, menu.product_name